-We're delighted you've booked a group visit to Hardy's Cottage.
+We're delighted you've booked, or are thinking about booking a group visit to Hardy's Cottage.
 Here's all the pre-visit information you need to ensure you have a fantastic time here.

 Help us help you